madmarcos-codeup/console-game-framework/README.md

 This project uses text blocks and enhanced switch statements, so please use at least JDK 14.

 ### To run via the command line:
 You can run this application in an IDE console, but it looks better in a separate terminal.
-In the project's top-level directory, type `run.sh`.
+In the project's top-level directory, type `run_it.sh`.